Dipin003/Dipin003/README.md

 - 🔭 I’m currently working on **Exploring full-stack development and learning new technologies.**

-- 🌱 I’m currently learning **TypeScript & Next.js to enhance my frontend development skills.**
+- 🌱 I’m currently learning **TypeScript & Next.js to enhance my Development Skills.**

 - 📫 How to reach me **kharayatdipin@gmail.com**